 Vincent A. Simeone

 January can seem to be the longest of months.
-The joy of Christmas is past, and it starts with the hangover of New Year.
-Expectations are high from resolutions made, and plans for the year ahead can include fitness, wealth and happiness.
-Yet it is still dark, and often wet and frequently cold.
+The joy of Christmas is past, and it starts with the hangover of the New Year.
+Expectations are high from resolutions made, and plans for the year ahead can include fitness, wealth, and happiness.
+Yet it is still dark, and often wet, and frequently cold.
 January can be the real start of Winter, with Icy blasts from the East or North.
 Energy levels are low, and because of this, it is no time to make plans.

 As the month progresses, there are signs of life.
 By the end of the month, the days are getting longer and even if it is icy cold, the first signs of spring start to show.